[Updated in November 2016]

 Despite being one of the oldest estate housing areas in Singapore Tiong Bahru has become one of the most hipster too and is recently filled with expats not only in the weekends, but also during the week as some of the shop houses and condos have turned into a viable option for those newcomers to the city.

 I started to come to the neighborhood thanks to a friend of mine when the only destination places beyond the wet market and the local joints was 40 Hands and Open Door Policy as well as the nostalgic Books Actually.
 Just these three places were well worth the trek.
-Today, I come to Tiong Bahru regularly, perhaps even every weekend, to chillax in one of its many cafes and write or to browse the many stores that have opened and sample great pastries and coffee.
+Today, I come to Tiong Bahru regularly, perhaps even every weekend, to chillax in one of its many cafes and write or sample great pastries and coffee.
+I also find that browsing the many stores that have opened one of the best things to do in Singapore.

 What makes Tiong Bahru the perfect half day destination in Singapore is its manageable size, walkable distances and greenery.
 Tiong Bahru has it all: the modern French bakeries and the local Hawker Centers.
 The Bakut Teh and the eggs Benedict.
 The alternative designers, the culture and the local finds.

 Start off at the Tiong Bahru Market for a dose of real Singaporean Chinese life.
 Wander between the stalls and look for unusual finds like snake heads or rare fruits.
 The colors and smells are bursting in this traditional market filled with the residents.
 Then go upstairs for a hearty breakfast of local delights.